patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/index.md

     </html>

 **Figure 1** shows what the Console looks like after loading the page and waiting 3 seconds.
-Try to figure out which line of code caused each message to get logged.
+Try to figure out which lines of code caused the browser to log the messages.

 <figure>
   <img src="/web/tools/chrome-devtools/console/images/overviewlogging.png"